Chinese Flower — Auspicious Flowers of Months of Traditional Chinese Calendar and Their Cultural Meanings

 The Incarnation of Phenix and the Flower of Energy

-Throughout the history of China, Balsamine was widely used in medication and cosmetology, especially for painting fingernails.
+Besides, it has been widely used in medication and cosmetology, especially for painting fingernails.

 August in Chinese Calendar — Osmanthus Blossom

-Flower of Moon and Champion
+Flower of Moon, Noble, Honor, and Champion

 September in Chinese Calendar — Chrysanthemum

-It blooms around the Double Ninth Festival, a holiday to climb mountains and respect the elders.
+Chrysanthemum, the Flower of September, bloom around the Double Ninth Festival (9th of September in Chinese Calendar), a holiday to climb mountains and respect the elders.

-Therefore, Chrysanthemum is the representative of longevity.
+Therefore, Chrysanthemum is representative of longevity.